JonahKember/MA-Thesis/Connector_Hubs.md

 ![image](https://user-images.githubusercontent.com/81769550/123014282-e3c62900-d393-11eb-9173-531dca90728b.png)

-In this space, connector hubs are nodes in the top right corner, which show a ‘high’ within module degree z-score (above some artificial threshold, commonly ~2), as well as a ‘high’ (commonly above ~.6) participation coefficient.
-By defining these thresholds, we’ve now identified the nodes that might act as connector hubs.
-While some research has set distinct boundaries (WM-Dz = 2.5, PC = .62; Guimerà & Amaral, 2005), other research has chosen values such that all participants being analyzed have at least one connector hub (Cohen, 2014).
+In this space, connector hubs are nodes in the top right corner, which show a ‘high’ within module degree z-score as well as a ‘high’ participation coefficient.
+By defining these thresholds, we can identify the nodes that act as connector hubs.
+While some research has set distinct boundaries to threshold this space and argued that these values will hold across all networks (WM-Dz = 2.5, PC = .62; Guimerà & Amaral, 2005), other research has chosen values such that all participants being analyzed have at least one connector hub (Cohen, 2014).

 ### Charaterizing Connector Hubs
 The number of connector hubs that exist is the first characteristic of concern.
 In the context or resting state functional networks in ADHD, it could be that they lack any nodes that have the properties of connector hubs.
 Indeed, the number of connector hubs in task-based functional networks has been associated with increased working memory demands (Cohen, 2014).

 The next important characteristic is the ability of these connector hubs to influence the modularity of the network.

-The most intuitive measure that captures the ability of a connector hube to influence the modularity of the entire network might involve changing just one of the connector hub’s within-module connections, measuring the change in modularity, and then doing this for every possible combination of edges that the connector hub might be able to ‘tune’.
+The most intuitive measure that captures this ability might involve changing just one of the connector hub’s within-module connections, measuring the change in modularity, doing this for every possible combination of edges that the connector hub might be able to ‘tune’, and then finding the maximum change that node i was able to initiate.
 However, for a node with only 12 within-module connections (a conservative estimate), this would require testing 12!
 (479,001,600) different combinations, which might be computationally difficult.
-While the right greedy alogorithm might be able to render this tractable, there are simpler approaches.
+While the right greedy algorithm might be able to render this tractable, there are simpler approaches.

 One such approach involves removing all within-module connections held by the connector hub and measuring the change in global modularity that results.
-By measuring the change in modularity that results from the removal of all the connector hubs within-module edges, we get an appropriate approximation of the ability of the connector hub to influence the entire network’s modularity.To measure the ability of connector hubs to influence the modularity of the network, I introduce a new metric, ‘Jonah’s modularity modulation index (MMI)’ (patent pending):
+By measuring the change in modularity that results from the removal of all the connector hubs within-module edges, we get an approximation of the ability the connector hub has in influencing the entire network’s modularity.
+To measure this ability, I introduce a new metric, called ‘Jonah’s modularity modulation index (MMI)’ (patent pending):

 ![image](https://user-images.githubusercontent.com/81769550/123014477-546d4580-d394-11eb-8a35-c86ccb06f1e8.png)